manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 The output, of course, is `n is a positive number.`.

 Let's dissect this code.
-So far, every JavaScript expression we've fed into a console or into Node.js has been executed - a control structure like this `if` statement potentially results in some part of code not being executed.
+So far, every JavaScript expression we've fed into a console or into Node.js has been executed - a control structure like the `if` statement potentially results in some part of code not being executed.
 If we set `n` to `-5`, then the line `console.log("a is a positive number.");` will not be executed.

-This is because if statements introduce a so-called *block* (the part in parentheses `{` and `}`), and define a *condition* that must evaluate to `true` for the code in the block to be evaluated.
+This is because `if` statements introduce a so-called *block* (the part between parentheses `{` and `}`), and define a *condition* that must evaluate to `true` for the code in the block to be evaluated.
 The condition is the part in parentheses `(` and `)` that follows the `if` keyword.
-The condition may contain any valid JavaScript boolean expression - the only thing that's relevant is that the interpreter must be able to decide if the condition is `true` or `false`.
+The condition may contain any valid JavaScript expression - the only thing that's relevant is that the interpreter must be able to decide if the condition results in a boolean `true` or `false`.

 These conditions all resolve to `true`, and therefore, the block following the `if` statement will be executed: